DIHYDRALAZINE

-DIHYDRALAZINE belongs to a group of medicines called 'antihypertensive' used alone or together with other medicines to treat high blood pressure (hypertension), heart-related chest pain (angina), heart rhythm disorder (arrhythmia) and preventing symptoms of migraine headache and tremors (fits).
+DIHYDRALAZINE is used alone or together with other medicines to treat high blood pressure (hypertension), heart-related chest pain (angina), heart rhythm disorder (arrhythmia) and preventing symptoms of migraine headache and tremors (fits).
 It affects our heart and blood circulatory system, especially controlling blood pressure through arteries and veins.
 High blood pressure adds to the workload of the heart and arteries.
 If it continues for a long time, the heart and arteries may not function properly.
 This can damage the blood vessels of the brain, heart, and kidneys, resulting in a stroke, heart failure, or kidney failure.
 Lowering blood pressure may reduce the risk of stroke and heart attacks.

-DIHYDRALAZINE belongs to a class of drugs called ‘peripheral vasodilators’ which acts on the blood vessels directly and relaxes them, resulting in lowered blood pressure levels.
-Thus, it helps in reducing your risk of having a stroke, a heart attack, other heart problems, or kidney problems in the future.
+DIHYDRALAZINE belongs to a class of drugs called ‘peripheral vasodilators’.
+These drugs act on the blood vessels directly and relax them, resulting in lowered blood pressure levels.
+Thus, they help reduce the risk of having a stroke, a heart attack, other heart problems, or kidney problems in the future.
 This medicine needs to be taken regularly to be effective.

 DIHYDRALAZINE can be taken orally with or without food or as directed by your physician.
 Swallow the whole tablet with a glass of water.
 Do not crush, chew, or break it.
 DIHYDRALAZINE is preferable to take at the same time every day for better results.
 DIHYDRALAZINE is generally safe to consume.
 You may have a common side like an abnormal heartbeat, headaches, low blood pressure, diarrhoea, and feeling sick and being sick.
 These side effects are usually mild and short-lived.
 However, if the side effects are persistent, reach out to your doctor.